Create notification endpoints

 To send notifications about changes in your data, start by creating a notification endpoint to a third-party service.
 After creating notification endpoints, create notification rules to send alerts to third-party services on check statuses.

 In the navigation menu on the left, select Alerts.

 Select Notification Endpoints near to top of the page.

 From the Destination drop-down list, select a destination endpoint to send notifications

 In the Name and Description fields, enter a name and description for the endpoint.

 For HTTP, enter the URL to send the notification.
 Select the auth method to use: None for no authentication.
 To authenticate with a username and password, select Basic and then enter credentials in the Username and Password fields.
-To authenticate with a token, select Bearer, and then enter the authentication token in the Token field.
+To authenticate with an API token, select Bearer, and then enter the API token in the Token field.